You Don’t Want to Do This. Seriously.

 But curiosity trumped anxiety, and Sunday I walked into the entryway of a Quaker meetinghouse blurting "DO-YOU-HAVE-A-BATHROOM" to the first woman I saw.
 (I drank a lot of water on my early morning run and got lost on the way to the meetinghouse.
 Bad combo.)
 The woman, tall, slender and dressed in Levi's and a short-sleeved plaid shirt, told me in a kind and quiet voice where the bathroom was, and when I returned, she smiled briefly and told me I could take a seat in the meetingroom.
 She said I need do nothing else, nothing at all.

 I clomped into the meetingroom in with my way-too-loud platform shoes and fancy church dress.
 In my noisy world, I never knew those shoes were so loud.
-HOW would I know those shoes are so loud?
-In the quiet of the Quaker meetinghouse they were so stompy loud that I winced and mouthed the words “I’m sorry I’m sorry” over and over as I moved through the room to take a seat.
+In the quiet of the Quaker meetinghouse they were so stompy loud that I winced and mouthed the words, “I’m sorry I’m sorry” over and over as I moved through the room to take a seat.

 The fancy church dress was unnecessary.
 Most of the others were dressed in jeans or shorts, short-sleeved shirts and QUIET SHOES.
 I saw a nose ring and a middrift.
 Some tattoos.
 I mean, my dress was OK – there was one lady there in a sun dress and a hat worthy of the Kentucky Derby – but I definitely got the impression dressy dresses were not REQUIRED.